halfer/music-sync/README.md

 Todo
 ---

+* Start on the Sync command
+* Add from-name and to-name arguments
+* Scan LTR to produce a list of files to copy
+* Scan TRL to produce a list of files to delete

+Low priority todo
+---

 * Implement --cache-dir for WriteContentsCache
-* Implement validateArguments for WriteContentsCache
-* Write a directory cache
 * Add progress device to recursive Directory populator (DFS)
 * Can we add a BFS progress device too?
 * Add a Symfony bar device to the Generate Listing command
-* Add a factory to Directory

 Done
 ---